expressots/expresso-site-doc/docs/overview/first-steps.md

 - **non-opinionated**: Want to have the liberty to build and structure your project as you wish?
 Non opinionated template offers a very small footprint, with only the necessary files to get you started.
 :::

-After creating your project, with the desired **project-name**, a directory will spawn on your computer.
-Inside of this project-name directory you will find some files an folder The `src` folder within this directory will serve as the main folder for your source code.

-Depending on the project type you selected, the directory will have a different folder and file structure.
+After creating your project, with the desired **project-name**, and depending on the project type you selected, your project will have a different folder and file structure.
 Here are the specific folder and file structures for each project type:

 ### Non-opinionated starter project